 Key Points

 Parent PLUS loans are federal loans available to parents of dependent undergraduate students to help cover educational expenses.
-The interest rate for Parent PLUS loans is fixed at 6.28%, which is higher than the interest rate for other federal student loans.
+The interest rate for Parent PLUS loans is fixed at 6.28%, higher than the interest rate for other federal student loans.

 Parents can borrow up to the total cost of attendance minus any other financial aid the student receives.
 Loan funds from a Parent PLUS loan can be used for various education-related expenses, including tuition, room and board, books, and other school supplies.